• Apple News

 “I saw my good friend and current Columns president Andrew Nichols walking around in a suit and constantly serving the university, and I knew that was something that I wanted to do,” Smith said.
 “A common misconception is that you have to be involved in a bunch of different organizations prior to joining The Columns Society, but that just is not the case.
 The beautiful thing is that they’re not looking for a certain stereotype, just people who are going to do the job to the best of their ability and serve the university in unique ways.”

 Johnson is a senior biological science major from Memphis.
-She reflected on when she first found out that she was accepted into The Columns Society.
+She reflected on when she found out that she was accepted into The Columns Society.
 New members receive their acceptance by being tapped on the shoulder by an existing member.

 “I remember hearing that some people had gotten their tappings that morning, and honestly I was trying to not pay attention,” Johnson said.
 “I was then walking down Hume Hall when former Columns Society member and (Associated Student Body) President Hannah Watts was waiting there to tap me.
 It was a feeling of pure joy.”